 - Most racehorses are geldings (unable to breed), and therefore of no use to the breeding industry.

 - The number of horses involved in breeding (both mares and stallions) has been in decline by 10-15% over the past five years.
 Consequently, for every new horse that enters the breeding industry, at least one horse must also leave. * See breeding statistics here

 As the racing industry breeds without consequence, many horses are simply treated as economic commodities and like any bad investment, are discarded of when no longer profitable.

-There currently is no retirement plan for all racehorses, but CPR hopes to change this through our ‘1% to stop the slaughter’ campaign.
+There currently is no retirement plan for all racehorses, but CPR hopes to change this through our 1 % To Stop The Slaughter (Retirement Plan) campaign.